 The Airmen's Stories - F/Lt.
 H R Hamilton

-Harry Raymond Hamilton, of Kings County, New Brunswick, Canada was born on 15th May 1917.
+Harry Raymond Hamilton, of Kings County, New Brunswick, Canada was born on 15th May 1917, the son of Walter Wesley Hamilton and Nina Pearl Hamilton.

 He arrived in London aboard the RMS Ausonia on 13th April 1936, having embarked at Halifax, Nova Scotia.